Laura Lunansky and Alicia Berendse – violin

 The Behn Quartet are currently mentored by Oliver Wille, having previously studied with Christoph Richter and David Waterman on the ChamberStudio masterclass scheme at Kings Place London.
 Future engagements include a recital as part of Royal Birmingham Conservatoire’s NovemberFest 2019, and a prize-winner’s concert and award ceremony at the Concertgebouw, where they will receive a stipend from the organisation Het Kersjes Fonds.

 The Behn Quartet are generously supported by the De Lancey & De La Hanty Foundation, Help Musicians UK and Het Kersjes Fonds.
-The Quartet plays instruments and bows kindly on loan from the Harrison Frank Foundation and Hurwitz Fine Instruments.

 "All women together ought to let flowers fall upon the tomb of Aphra Behn which is, most scandalously but rather appropriately, in Westminster Abbey, for it was she who earned them the right to speak their minds."

 - Virginia Woolf, A Room of One’s Own